codymlewis/ToyPrograms/C++/README.txt

-This folder contains some small challenge programs for c++
+This folder contains some small challenge programs for c++, most of my c++ programs where better catagorised into other folders